-The benefits of SEL and PBIS programs have been discussed for years, but their value has become a point of conversation as a result of the COVID-19 pandemic.
-Students all over the country have experienced severe learning gaps and isolation because remote learning became necessary.
+The benefits of SEL and PBIS programs have been discussed for years.
+Still, their value has become a point of conversation due to the COVID-19 pandemic.
+Students all over the country have experienced severe learning gaps and isolation because remote learning has become necessary.
 The research company Mckinsey found that K-12 students lost four months of math and reading progress in 2020.

-In addition to learning loss, students are experiencing more mental health issues as well.
+In addition to learning loss, students are experiencing more mental health issues.
 The mental health crisis in America’s youth skyrocketed during the pandemic.
-A recent analysis by JAMA pediatrics found that anxiety in adolescents has doubled since before 2020.
-One in five young people experience anxiety and one in four suffer from depression.
+A recent analysis by JAMA pediatrics found that adolescent anxiety doubled before 2020.
+One in five young people experience anxiety, and one in four suffer from depression.

 Because of this increase in mental health struggles in K-12 students, SEL has become a part of many schools’ recovery plans.
 CASEL has data that supports SEL as a productive way to help students improve their mental health and academic success.